 The owner who changes the use of the land gets the bill for the rollback tax.

-- Obtain an application form at the appraisal district office or print a form off this web site.
+- Get an application form at the appraisal district office.

-- Fill out the form completely and return it to the appraisal district office after January 1, but no later than April 30.
-Remember making false statements on your application is a criminal offense.
+- Fill out the form completely and return it to the appraisal district office after January 1, but no later that April 30.
+Remember, making false statements on your application is a criminal offense.

 - If you need more time to complete your application form, submit a written request to the chief appraiser before the April 30 deadline.
 The chief appraiser can grant up to 60 extra days if you have a good reason for needing extra time.

 - If you miss the April 30 deadline, you may file an application any time before the appraisal review board approves the appraisal records (usually about July 20).
 However, in such a case, you will be charged a penalty for filing late.
 The penalty is 10 percent of the tax saving you obtained by getting agricultural appraisal for your land.
-Once the appraisal review board approves the records, you cannot be granted agricultural appraisal for that year.
+Once the appraisal review board approves the records, you can’t apply for agricultural appraisal for that year.

-- If the chief appraiser denies or modifies your application, he or she must tell you in writing within five days.
+- If the chief appraiser denies or modifies your agricultural appraisal, he or she must tell you in writing within five days.
 This notice must explain how you can protest.